 There are no physical buttons on the HomePod Mini.
 When the top panel is lit, it reveals otherwise near-invisible plus and minus symbols that, when touched, raise or lower the volume.
 A tap of the centre of the panel will pause or resume your music, a double-tap skips forward and a triple-tap skips back.
 A long press, meanwhile, sets Siri to listening mode.
 At its core, though, this is designed as a hands-off affair.

-There are no physical audio connections, either.
+There are no physical audio connections, either, nor does it support Bluetooth for playback.
 Even the power cable is fixed, terminating at the other end to a USB-C plug that slips into the same 20W wall charger that’s bundled with the company’s higher-end iPads.
 If you’re wondering whether that means the HomePod Mini can be powered off the USB-C socket of a Mac; it can’t.
 At least, it wouldn’t work when plugged into our MacBook Pro, with an angry-looking pulsating orange light indicating the HomePod Mini’s displeasure at being asked to perform on an underpowered port.

 Within the HomePod Mini’s spherical, mesh-covered frame is a single, Apple-designed full-range driver that fires sound downwards and out of the 360-degree waveguide around the bottom.
 The driver is held by a suspension system to reduce distortion, and it’s flanked by two passive radiators designed to help create a bigger, weightier sound.